gtoshinakano/firebase-todo-mcp/example/system.md

 - list_todos:
   - Use to search, filter, or review existing tasks.
+  - Supports filtering by date range (from, to) and archived state.
   - Before creating a new task (to check for duplicates in pending tasks).
   - Before updating or completing a task (to find the correct id).
   - Before deleting a task (to confirm that it exists).